-How to make bengali sweet chhanar misti sandesh recipe
+How to make Bengali sandesh recipe

-Sandesh is one of the most popular traditional sweets in Bengali cuisine as invented in Bengal (West Bengal including Kolkata and Bangladesh).
-Like other Bengali sweets, this dish can not be made without its special ingredient chhana or chenna.
-This chenna sweet is mainly used to welcome our guests to offer God in different pujas or for celebrating any occasions at our home.
+Sandesh is one of the most popular traditional sweets of Bengal, before the partition between West Bengal(Kolkata) and Bangladesh.
+Like other Bengali sweets, chhana or chenna is the main ingredient of this dish, however, panner also can be without chhana.
+These sweets are mainly used to welcome our guests, and to offer God in different pujas and to celebrate any occasions at our home.

 Bengali sweet shankh sandeshBengali sweet shankh sandesh

 As most Indians, except Bengali, love soft & juicy sondesh that’s why norom paker sandesh is popular among people outside West Bengal / Kolkata.
-Though nowadays, our bengali confectioners have invented some different types of shondesh recipes, i.e, ice cream sondesh, strawberry sondesh, bhapa sondesh, rose sondesh, kesar (saffron) sondesh and many more.
+Though nowadays, our bengali confectioners have invented some different types of shondesh recipes, i.e, ice cream sondesh, lychee sandesh, strawberry sondesh, bhapa sondesh, rose sondesh, kesar (saffron) sondesh and many more.

 Here I gave this sandesh a conch (shankh in bengali) shape with a wooden conch shaped mould as bengalis love this shape, give it a shape of your choice.
 Even you can use any sondesh mould of your choice to make these bengali sweet.
 Shape it up with a mould or just make it like we shape our Indian peda, that doesn’t matter only the taste matters, right?